web-virtua-aws-multi-account-modules/terraform-aws-eks/README.md

   ]
 }
 ```
-* Examples of object populated by default in the eks_timeouts variable, if variable make_new_network set true
+* Examples of object populated by default in the private_subnets variable, if variable make_new_network set true
 ```hcl
 variable "private_subnets" {
   description = "Define the private subnets configuration to new network"